garrisonhh/gglm/README.md

 ## why?

-the cglm code I was writing before, vs the equivalent gglm code:
+a small example of the cglm code I was writing before, vs the equivalent gglm code:

 ```c
 // --- cglm ---